Bank Levy Release

 What is a Bank Levy?

 A bank levy gives the IRS the ability to freeze your bank account and collect whatever money you have in that bank account to pay toward your tax debt.
-If you do not have enough money in your bank account to pay the full debt, the IRS can also resort to garnishing your wages and earnings.
-A Bank levy release will release your bank account so the IRS does not seize any more funds.
+Moreover, if you do not have enough money in your bank account to pay the full debt, the IRS can also resort to garnishing your wages and earnings.
+Fortunately, a Bank levy release will release your bank account so the IRS does not seize any more funds.

 What is a Bank Levy Release?

 A bank levy release does as the name implies: releases the bank account from the bank levy.
-This means that the monies in your bank account can no longer be seized by the IRS to pay your tax debt.
+Therefore, monies in your bank account can no longer be seized by the IRS to pay your tax debt.
 There are a number of ways to obtain a bank levy release.

-One method for releasing a bank levy is to respond to the Final Notice of Intent to Levy before the 30-day period expires.
-You can prevent the IRS from freezing your account and seizing the money in your account by:
+First, is to respond to the Final Notice of Intent to Levy before the 30-day period expires.
+Moreover, you can prevent the IRS from freezing your account and seizing the money in your account by:

 What is a Collection Due Process Hearing?

 A Collection Due Process Hearing could be your last chance to resolve whatever tax controversy you have with the IRS.
-If you receive a Notice for Intent to Levy, you have only 30 days to respond to the notice.
-You can request a Collection Due Process Hearing which allows you to persuade the IRS not to levy your bank account.
+Remember: you have only 30 days to respond to the Notice for Intent to Levy.
+In other words, you can request a Collection Due Process Hearing which allows you to persuade the IRS not to levy your bank account.
 There are several other circumstances in which the IRS may not proceed with imposing a Bank Levy: